iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning.md

     cnn-32
     cnn-64
     cnn-128
-$ dvc exp remove cnn-32
+$ dvc exp remove cnn-32 cnn-64
 $ dvc exp list
 main:
-    cnn-64
     cnn-128
 ```

 ## Removing Multiple Local Experiments

-When the local project becomes cluttered with too many experiments, you can
-delete all of them at once with `dvc exp gc`.
+After you've completed a set of experiments, it may be easier to decide which of
+these to keep rather than which of these to remove.
+You can use `dvc exp gc` to
+select a set of experiments to keep and the rest of them are _garbage collected._

 This command takes a _scope_ argument.
 The scope can be `workspace`,
 `all-branches`, `all-tags`, `all-commits`.
+In garbage collection, the scope
-Scope determines the experiments to
-_keep_, i.e., experiments out of the scope of the given flag are removed.
+determines the experiments to _keep_, i.e., experiments out of the scope of the
+given flag are removed.

 ### Keeping experiments in the workspace